v8/v8.dev/src/blog/jspi.md

 JavaScript already has a well developed mechanism for representing asynchronous computations: the Promise and the `async` function notation.
 The JSPI is designed to integrate well with this but not to replace it.

+### How do I deal with exceptions?

+To avoid having to deal with JSPI exceptions, you will probably want to avoid exposing your promise rejections to JSPI at all.
+That can be done by using `.then` to attach a rejection handler that returns the rejected promise into a successfully resolved promise that carries the error code your application is expecting.

 ### Next steps

 The JSPI is currently experimental–one should not use it for Web applications that are intended to be deployed in production.
 However, it is a _standard track_ effort; which means that it will eventually become a standard and we expect this to become a standard implemented across all major browsers.